 "Embrace the founding mission and values of the university, as established by the Sisters of the Holy Names of Jesus and Mary, to educate the whole person, serve the underserved, promote interfaith dialogue and engage in social action for the good of the community."

 We're continually looking for ways to increase both the quality and quantity of our volunteer activities in the community to build a strong and sustainable culture of community service throughout our campus.
-Visit our service program blog or contact us to learn more about our commitment to community service and how to get involved.
+Visit our university ministry and service blog or contact us to learn more about our commitment to community service and how to get involved.

 The university's Office of Mission Integration has developed a program for all members of our community who wish to directly serve people in need.
 We have partnered with several local agencies and can match the needs of the agency to the interests of a volunteer.
 Participants in the service program will be invited to a quarterly celebration where they can share the joys and struggles of direct service.